 The Student Engagement Center (SEC) encourages students to take advantage of a vast array of experiences available outside of the classroom.
-These experiences will enrich students’ academic programs as well as help them refine their interests and develop their passions for an overall more meaningful learning experience at Whitman.
-The Student Engagement Center fosters personal and intellectual development by promoting student engagement in academics, in community service, internships, campus and summer employment, leadership opportunities, and career exploration.
-The Student Engagement Center’s staff collaborates with offices and academic departments throughout the Whitman community to help students assess their skills, interests, and abilities to promote involvement in activities that will advance them toward their future goals.
+These experiences will enrich students' academic programs as well as help them refine their interests and develop their passions for an overall more meaningful learning experience at Whitman.
+The Student Engagement Center fosters personal and intellectual development by promoting the pairing of academics with community service, internships, building professional relationships, campus employment, leadership opportunities, and career development.
+The Student Engagement Center's staff collaborates with offices and academic departments throughout the Whitman and Walla Walla communities to help students assess their skills, interests and abilities and to promote involvement in activities that will advance them toward their future goals.
 Located in 219 Reid Campus Center, the Student Engagement Center consists of career development services, community service programs, various internship programs and the America Reads/America Counts work study program.

-Whether students seek a campus or community job while in school, a summer work or internship experience, volunteer opportunities, full-time work or graduate school following graduation, the Student Engagement Center has resources to assist students.
-The staff will help you develop a professional résumé, interview techniques, and provide information about job or career opportunities with employers or alumni.
-Campus and community jobs are listed on the website.
-Career and graduate school fairs are held annually and networking receptions with alumni are hosted several times a year.
-A Career Consultant Network, consisting of alumni volunteers, provides career mentoring for students and other alumni.
+Whether seeking a campus or community job while in school, summer work or internship experience, volunteer opportunities, post-graduation employment, or graduate school, the Student Engagement Center has resources to assist students.
+The staff will help you develop a professional résumé, interview techniques, networking skills and provide information about job or career opportunities with employers or alumni.
+Campus and community jobs are listed on the online portal iEngage.
+Career and graduate school fairs are held regularly and networking receptions with alumni are hosted several times a year.
+Alumni volunteers provide career advice and job shadowing opportunities for students and other alumni.

-To gain career related experience, students are encouraged to participate in internships, many of which are listed in the internship database on the website, and many more that are available at organizations recruiting at Whitman.
-The Student Engagement Center coordinates the selection of students for the Whitman Internship Grant program, providing a stipend for unpaid summer internships and encourages academic year internships.
+To gain career-related experience, students are encouraged to participate in internships, many of which are listed in the internship database on the website, and many more that are available at organizations recruiting at Whitman.
+The Student Engagement Center also coordinates the administration of the Whitman Internship Grant program, providing financial support for unpaid summer internships and academic year internships.

-The Community Service House is a residential option for students interested in service activities.
+The Community Service House (AKA the Coop) is a residential option for students interested in service activities.
 Residents agree to perform direct community service and to lead service projects over the course of the semester.
-The house is a hub for community service meetings, programs, and discussions.
+The house is a hub for community service both on and off campus.

 The GRE Subject, MFT, LSAT and other standardized tests also are offered at Whitman College.
-The test schedule is available on the Student Engagement Center website or by contacting Margo Scribner at firstname.lastname@example.org, or by phone at (509) 527-5758.
+The test schedule is available on the Student Engagement Center website or by contacting Bridget Jacobson at email@example.com or by phone at (509) 527-5158.